Your emergency fund money and where to put it.

 How does it work?

-The ETF or mutual fund buys treasuries from the U.S. government, which are held in the ETF/fund.
-The dividends are paid into your brokerage account monthly.
+The ETF or mutual fund buys Treasuries from the U.S. government, which are held in the ETF/fund.
+The interest earned from the Treasuries is paid into your brokerage account monthly as a dividend.
 I set my account to ‘re-invest dividends’ so the money paid out automatically buys more of the ETF or fund’s shares.
 This starts the compound interest snowball effect.

 The dividend rate is usually the same as, or higher than, a HYSA interest rate.